-Egg vs Chicken for iPhone review
+Egg vs. Chicken full review

 Although hundreds of games make their debut each month, few are exceptional enough to join the canon of classic iPhone games - the Angry Birds and Plants vs Zombies of this world.
 Playfirst's new puzzle action game, Egg vs Chicken, may well be the latest addition to this elite group.